wp-plugins/advanced-invisible-anti-spam/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+New Feature: Added Anti-Spam capabilities to the user registration screen to block spam bot registration

 = 1.2.1 =
 Added support for ajax type comment forms
 Fixed obscure bug that caused JS errors when this plugin is used along with BWP Minify plugin (and perhaps other JS concat plugins/methods as well)

-= 1.2 =
-Added even more cache-friendly spam busting capabilities

-= 1.1 =
-Fixed bug that was preventing comment reply ability from the WordPress comment admin area.